awsdocs/amazon-mwaa-user-guide/doc_source/t-create-update-environment.md

 1. Check VPC network with *public routing*\.
 If you're using an Amazon VPC *with Internet access*, verify the following:

-   1. That the VPC security group allows all traffic in the self\-referencing rule, or *optionally* specifies the port range for HTTPS port range 443 and a TCP port range 5432\.
+   1. That your Amazon VPC is configured to allow network traffic between the different AWS resources used by your Amazon MWAA environment, as defined in [About networking on Amazon MWAA](networking-about.md)\.
+For example, your VPC security group must either allow all traffic in a self\-referencing rule, or optionally specify the port range for HTTPS port range 443 and a TCP port range 5432\.

-   1. That the two public subnets route to a NAT gateway \(or NAT instance\) with an Elastic IPv4 Address \(EIP\), and have a route table that directs internet\-bound traffic to an Internet gateway\.

-   1. That the two private subnets have a route table to a NAT gateway \(or NAT instance\), and **do not** route to an Internet gateway\.

-   1. To learn more, see [About networking on Amazon MWAA](networking-about.md)\.

 1. Check VPC network with *private routing*\.
 If you're using an Amazon VPC *without Internet access*, verify the following:

-   1. That the VPC security group allows all traffic in the self\-referencing rule, or *optionally* specifies the port range for HTTPS port range 443 and a TCP port range 5432\.

-   1. That the two private subnets **do not** have a route table to a NAT gateway \(or NAT instance\), *nor* an Internet gateway\.
+   1. That your Amazon VPC is configured to allow network traffic between the different AWS resources for your Amazon MWAA environment, as defined in [About networking on Amazon MWAA](networking-about.md)\.
+For example, your two private subnets must **not** have a route table to a NAT gateway \(or NAT instance\), **nor** an Internet gateway\.

-   1. That the two private subnets have a route table to the VPC endpoints for AWS services used by your environment, and VPC endpoints for Apache Airflow\.

-   1. That the VPC endpoint policies allow "all access"\.

-   1. That the local route table enables instances in your VPC to communicate with your own network\.

-   1. To learn more, see [About networking on Amazon MWAA](networking-about.md)\.

 1. To run a troubleshooting script that checks the Amazon VPC network setup and configuration for your Amazon MWAA environment, see the [Verify Environment](https://github.com/awslabs/aws-support-tools/tree/master/MWAA) script in AWS Support Tools on GitHub\.